Reviewing Orgenesis Inc. (ORGS)'s and Milestone Pharmaceuticals Inc. (NASDAQ:MIST)'s results | New Business Observer

 |3.00

-Milestone Pharmaceuticals Inc. on the other hand boasts of a $27.25 average price target and a 47.30% potential upside.
+Competitively Milestone Pharmaceuticals Inc. has an average price target of $27.25, with potential upside of 34.70%.

-The shares of both Orgenesis Inc. and Milestone Pharmaceuticals Inc. are owned by institutional investors at 4.2% and 59.9% respectively.
+Institutional investors owned 4.2% of Orgenesis Inc. shares and 59.9% of Milestone Pharmaceuticals Inc. shares.
 26.45% are Orgenesis Inc.’s share owned by insiders.
-On the other hand, insiders owned about 23.6% of Milestone Pharmaceuticals Inc.’s shares.
+Comparatively, 23.6% are Milestone Pharmaceuticals Inc.’s share owned by insiders.

 Performance